Identitywa’s NDIS Info Sessions offered

 NDIS Information sessions hosted by Identitywa for people with disability, their families, friends and support staff have provided lots of positive feedback from participants.

 One of the great outcomes of these sessions so far has been the many questions raised by attendees.
 Our expert staff have provided answers to the questions which have been collated and now offer a valuable reference for people who want to know more about navigating the NDIS to achieve the best outcomes for individuals.
-The sessions were launched at the beginning of July and will be offered until the end of 2018.
-Click here for the schedule of dates.
+Click here for the schedule of dates for NDIS info sessions.

 For any queries about the information listed below or the sessions, please contact Jane Lefroy: E firstname.lastname@example.org or T 9246 7543.